-by Dr. R. Turchaninov, MD and Dr. P. Novakovic, MD
+by Dr. R. Turchaninov and Dr. P. Novakovic

-This is the final part of the article about Piriformis Muscle Syndrome and we will now discuss the step by step application of MEDICAL MASSAGE PROTOCOL using the Video Library.
+This is the final part of the article about Piriformis Muscle Syndrome, and we will now discuss the step-by-step application of MEDICAL MASSAGE PROTOCOL using the Video Library.
+Here are links to Part I: https://www.scienceofmassage.com/2010/01/piriformis-muscle-syndrome-sciatica-part-i/

-Before the presentation of MEDICAL MASSAGE PROTOCOL we would like to mention one more time that the clinical pictures of Piriformis Muscle Syndrome and Sciatica can be similar to that of Lumbalgia (lower back pain).
-In such cases, the L5 spinal nerve can be irritated by tension or spasm in the erector spinae muscle, short rotators or by inflammation in the sacroiliac joint.
+Before presenting the MEDICAL MASSAGE PROTOCOL, we would like to mention one more time that the clinical pictures of Piriformis Muscle Syndrome and Sciatica can be similar to those of Lumbalgia (lower back pain).
+In such cases, the L5 spinal nerve can be irritated by tension or spasm in the erector spinae muscle, short rotators, or inflammation in the sacroiliac joint.

-Chronic irritation of the L5 spinal nerve will produce a reflex spasm in the piriformis muscle, with a subsequent development of a similar peripheral (i.e., leg and foot) clinical picture to that of Lumbalgia.
-Thus, the practitioner should examine the L5-sacroiliac joint area, and if the patient exhibits pathological abnormalities there, the treatment protocol should address the lower back area first.
+Chronic irritation of the L5 spinal nerve will produce a reflex spasm in the piriformis muscle, with subsequent development of a similar peripheral (i.e., leg and foot) clinical picture to that of Lumbalgia.
+Thus, the practitioner should examine the L5-sacroiliac joint area, and if the patient exhibits pathological abnormalities there, the treatment protocol should first address the lower back area.

 The protocol presented below can be partly employed during the initial sessions of the Lumbalgia treatment.
-However, as soon as the L5 spinal nerve is free from direct irritation, the practitioner must concentrate on the Piriformis Muscle Syndrome protocol exclusively.
-If there are no signs and symptoms of lower back involvement, the practitioner should employ this protocol from the very beginning.
+However, when the L5 spinal nerve is free from direct irritation, the practitioner must concentrate exclusively on the Piriformis Muscle Syndrome protocol.
+If there are no signs and symptoms of lower back involvement, the practitioner should employ this protocol.

 play-sharp-fill

 This protocol covers all aspects of the Piriformis Muscle Syndrome and Sciatic Nerve Neuralgia.
 Be flexible in your decisions.
-If the patient doesn’t have symptoms of Sciatic Nerve Neuralgia or signs of periostal reflex zones don’t include these treatments into your therapy session.
+If the patient doesn’t have symptoms of Sciatic Nerve Neuralgia or signs of periosteal reflex zones, don’t include these treatments in your therapy session.

 The duration of a MEDICAL MASSAGE PROTOCOL is 45 min to 1 hour long.
 The practitioner needs 3 (in cases of simple tension) to 10 (in cases of severe compression of the sciatic nerve) sessions.
-They need to be conducted with 1-2 days breaks in-between treatment.
-Please remember that a once a week treatment rarely produces stable clinical results.
+They must be conducted with 1-2 days breaks between treatments.
+Please remember that a once-a-week treatment rarely produces stable clinical results.
 Therapy needs to be applied in several continuous sessions.

 Such a complicated abnormality requires a comprehensive approach to somatic rehabilitation when all the potential players are addressed.
-This MEDICAL MASSAGE PROTOCOL which is presented below does exactly that.
+This MEDICAL MASSAGE PROTOCOL, which is presented below, does precisely that.

-The best way to practice this protocol, is at home on a member of the family or a friend, before working on a client.
+The best way to practice this protocol is at home with a member of the family or a friend before working on a client.
 You may also place a computer in the therapy room and use the link at the bottom of the protocol to play all the steps while working on the client.
-Another option would be to write down a sequence of steps to follow, during the treatment.
+Another option would be to write down a sequence of steps to follow during the treatment.
 Good luck!

 Step 1.
 Work on the gluteus maximus muscle